Optimal Estimator Design and Properties Analysis for Interconnected Systems with Asymmetric Information Structure: Introduction

-In this paper, we focus on the optimal state estimator design for interconnected systems (IS).
-The IS is composed of two subsystems.
-The measurements transmitted between the subsystems suffer from random delay, while each subsystem can obtain its own measurement in real time.
+In this paper, we focus on the optimal state estimator design for ISs with random delays.
+A condition in term of semidefinite programming is established to ensure the boundedness of the EEC.
+For the IS, the measurements transmitted between the subsystems suffer from random delays.
 To reduce the on-line computation and save the storage space, the delayed measurements will be discarded by each subsystems.
-An optimal state estimator is explicitly designed for the IS with random delay occurring in the channel between the subsystems.
+Under the above-mentioned setup, an optimal state estimator is explicitly designed.
 Auxiliary equations are defined to analyze the boundedness of the expected error covariance (EEC).
-Based on the analysis of the auxiliary equations, a condition that can be effectively verified is established to ensure that the EEC is bounded.
 In addition, the relationship between the boundedness of EEC and the delay probability is studied.
 The existence of a critical probability is shown, where the EEC is bounded if the delay probability is less than the critical probability.
-Also, a lower and upper bound of the critical probability is effectively established.
-Finally, the effectiveness of the proposed theories is illustrated by a power system.
+Also, a lower and upper bound of the critical probability is successfully derived.
+Finally, the effectiveness of the proposed theories is illustrated on a power system.